 On June 10th of the year we recorded conversation with Highland’s police chief, Brian Gwilliam, Highland residents Ronell Hugh, Brady Brammer (State Rep), Nicki Brammer, myself, and Alpine’s Mayor Troy Stout about racial inclusivity.It was a great conversation and one that is worth watching.

 After this discussion our group put together a Learn Feel Act Challenge that can help families gain a broader perspective on racial issues.
 The challenges asked families to read a book, watch a video and memorize a quote.
-They can select their own resources or use a list we worked with the library to develop that include recommendations based on the reader's age..
-The Learn Feel Act group has created its own website with a broader list of material.
-I am sure that these lists include items that we otherwise might not read but I have always found learning about other perspectives to be valuable.
+They can select their own resources or use a list we worked with the library to develop that include recommendations based on the reader's age.
+An independent group has created its own website with a broader list of material.
+I am sure that this site items that we otherwise might not read and won’t agree with but I have always found learning about other perspectives to be valuable.

 After learning about these issues, the challenge asks families to explore their feelings and develop a plan for positive actions.
 One of these actions could include meeting with a member of our police department to learn more about how they deal with bias and other issues.
 You can schedule your appointment by calling (801) 756-9800.
 Our police chief, Brian Gwilliam, and I hope you do.

 After completing the challenge you will be awarded with a sticker that you can put on a window in your home or car to indicate that your family values inclusivity and is taking steps to be more inclusive.
 Additionally, you will receive t-shirts for family members to wear.

 For those of you who are old enough to remember, the sticker reminds me of the helping hand sign that the people put in their windows when I was growing up.
 It indicated that the home was a place you could go to if you felt unsafe (e.g. if you were being chased by someone older on the way home from school).